-As $\hat{W}{econ}$ is spatially more dispersed than $W{geo}$ , the general equilibrium effects are different under the two network structures.
-Table 5 summarizes the general equilibrium implications for tax inequality under $\hat{W}{econ}$ and the $W{geo}$ counterfactual.
-The average tax rate increase under $\hat{W}{econ}$ is three times that estimated under $W{geo}$ .
-Moreover, the dispersion of tax rates across states increases under $\hat{W}{econ}$ relative to that predicted under $W{geo}$ .
-Finally, assuming interactions across states are based solely on geographic rather than economic neighbors, we miss the fact that many states have relatively small tax increases.
+\hat{W}{econ} is three times that estimated under W{geo} .
+Moreover, the dispersion of tax rates across states increases under \hat{W}{econ} relative to W{geo} .
+Finally, assuming interactions are based solely on geographic neighbors, we miss the fact that many states have relatively small tax increases.

-Finally, we can repeat the simulation exercise using the dynamically estimated economic network, as we vary the weight placed on different time periods.
-Throughout, we calculate the general equilibrium effects of the same policy experiment: South Carolina increasing its taxes per capita by 10%.
-These general equilibrium effects vary over the sample period because the strength of social interactions in tax competition vary ( $\hat{\rho}{GMM}$ ) as shown in Figure 3 and identified economic neighbors vary over time ( $\hat{W}{econ}$ ) as shown in Figure 4.
+We can repeat the exercise using the dynamically estimated economic network.
+Throughout, we calculate the general equilibrium effects of the same policy experiment: SC increasing its taxes per capita by 10%.
+These general equilibrium effects vary over the sample period because the strength of social interactions in tax competition vary $(\hat{\rho}{GMM})$, as shown in Figure 3, and identified economic neighbors vary over time (\hat{W}{econ}) , as shown in Figure 4.
 The results are summarized in Figure 7.
-This shows that placing weight on the early or later part of the sample generates similar changes in average tax rates and their variance in general equilibrium - with both being lower than simulated under the static model.
+Placing weight on the early or later part of the sample generates similar changes in average tax rates and their variance in general equilibrium - with both being lower than simulated under the static model.
 Placing more weight on the middle of the sample period generates higher changes in average tax rates and their variance in general equilibrium.

-The differential general equilibrium impacts found as we place different weight across sample observations, links to recent discussions on external validity of internally valid causal impacts based on micro evidence.
-While the earlier literature has emphasized the potential interaction of treatment effects with aggregate shocks (Rosenzweig and Udry, 2020) or how behavioral responses to social insurance policies vary over thee business cycle (Kroft and Notowidigdo, 2016), our analysis provides another explanation for changing impacts of policies where social interactions determine behavior: changes in the strength of social interactions and changes in the network of economic interactions.
+The differential general equilibrium impacts found as we place different weights across sample observations links to recent discussions on the external validity of internally valid causal impacts based on micro-evidence.
+While the earlier literature has emphasized the potential interaction of treatment effects with aggregate shocks (Rosenzweig and Udry, 2020) or how behavioral responses to social insurance policies vary over the business cycle (Kroft and Notowidigdo, 2016), our analysis provides another explanation for the changing impacts of policies where social interactions determine behavior: changes in the strength of social interactions and the network of economic interactions.